disinfodict/disinfodict/README.md

 # Conribute

-You can contribute to the Disinformation Dictionary in multiple ways
+You can contribute to the Disinfo Dictionary in multiple ways

 - low tech approach: just modify a chapter file or write a new one
 - Rstudio: render Dictionary on your PC and preview your changes